-To maintain the confidentiality of the data required by law, the Census Bureau applies a confidentiality edit to the ACS data to assure that published data do not disclose information about specific individuals, households, or housing units.
+To maintain the confidentiality of the data required by law, the Census Bureau applies confidentiality edits to the ACS data to assure that published data do not disclose information about specific individuals, households, or housing units.
 As a result a small amount of uncertainty is introduced into the estimates of ACS characteristics.
-The confidentiality edit is controlled so that the basic structure and the usefulness of the data are preserved.
-The confidentiality edit is implemented by matching person records based on a few key characteristics and swapping their data.
-A larger subset of households is selected for the confidentiality edit for small areas to provide greater protection for these areas.
+The confidentiality edits are controlled so that the basic structure and the usefulness of the data are preserved.
+The confidentiality edits are implemented by matching person records based on a few key characteristics and swapping their data.
+A larger subset of households is selected for the confidentiality edits for small areas to provide greater protection for these areas.
 The editing of the data is implemented in a way that maintain the quality and usefulness of the data.
-Since microdata records are the actual housing unit and person records, the Bureau of the Census takes further steps to prevent the identification of specific individuals, households, or housing units.
+Since microdata records are the actual housing unit and person records, the Census Bureau takes further steps to prevent the identification of specific individuals, households, or housing units.
 The main disclosure avoidance method used is to limit the geographic detail shown in the files.
 At present, we are only releasing geographic identifiers for states.
-Furthermore, certain variables, such as income and housing value, are topcoded.
+Other disclosure avoidance measures used include topcoding, age perturbation, and collapsing of detail for categorical variables.